 to the following criteria:

-a) , When a valid signal with a signal power of –76 dBm or greater at the receiver antenna connector is present at the start of the PHY slot, the receiver’s CCA indicator shall report the channel busy with probability CCA_Detect_Probabilty within a aCCATime.
+a) If dot 11DynamicSensitivityControlImplemented is false, when a valid signal with a signal power of –76 dBm or greater at the receiver antenna connector is present at the start of the PHY slot, the receiver’s CCA indicator shall report the channel busy with probability CCA_Detect_Probabilty within a aCCATime.
+If dot 11DynamicSensitivityControlImplemented is true, when a valid signal with a signal power equal to or greater than the CS/CCA threshold as derived following the procedures given in clause 10.xx is present at the receiver antenna connector, the receiver’s CCA indicator shall report the channel busy with probability CCA_Detect_Probabilty within a aCCATime.

 CCA_Detect_Probabilty is the probability that the CCA does respond correctly to a valid signal and shall be at least 99% for the long slot time and at least 90% for the short slot time.
 The values for the other parameters are found in Table 19-6 (ERP characteristics).
 Note that the CCA Detect Probability and the power level are performance requirements

 20. High Throughput (HT) PHY specification